FiLl0s0FeAr/QuizJapaneseFiLL/README.md

 ## TO DO:
 1. Fix the lessons number.
 It should depends on the existing quiz files ✓
 - Cover case where there is no lesson avaible ✓
+- Add gif with the Poject Presentation ✓
 2. Update the quiz files according to the Google Spreadsheet for n5-n4 ✓
+3. Fix not working "Start Over" button
-3. Update the Info Panel to Notes.
+4. Update the Info Panel to Notes.
 Add possibility to edit it in real time and save changes
-4. Update the Google Spreadsheet for n5
+5. Update the Google Spreadsheet for n5
-5. Add Kanji learning (some dictionary or handbook)
+6. Add Kanji learning (some dictionary or handbook)
-6. Add gif with the Poject Presentation ✓

 # Getting Started with Create React App